PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/working-with-b2c.md

 **Delegated permissions** specify *scope-based access* using *interactive* authorization from the signed-in user.
 These permissions are presented to the resource (*e.g.* your web API, MS Graph API etc.) at run-time as `scp` claims in the client's **Access Token**.

-A user's B2C authentication cannot be used to authorize to AAD protected apps, or **Microsoft APIs** (which are also protected by AAD).
+A user's B2C authentication cannot be used to authorize to Microsoft Entra protected apps, or **Microsoft APIs** (which are also protected by Microsoft Entra ID).
 As such, when you use **MSAL.js**, you cannot use the `<your-tenant>.b2clogin.com/.../token` endpoint to obtain a token for **MS Graph API**.

 ### OpenID Connect Permissions

 The exception to the rule above comes from a special set of scopes known as **OpenID Connect** (OIDC) permissions, which includes `openid` and `profile`.
 Another special permission is the `offline_access`, which gives your app access to a resources on behalf of the user for an extended time (using a **Refresh Token**).
 MSAL.js will supply `openid`, `profile` and `offline_access` by default during `loginPopup()` and `loginRedirect()` requests.

+<a name='aad-authentication-against-a-b2c-tenant'></a>

-### AAD Authentication against a B2C Tenant
+### Microsoft Entra authentication against a B2C Tenant

-When you use `login.microsoftonline.com` endpoint without providing any `policyID` parameters against a B2C tenant, you hit the **AAD endpoints *of the* B2C tenant**.
+When you use `login.microsoftonline.com` endpoint without providing any `policyID` parameters against a B2C tenant, you hit the **Microsoft Entra endpoints *of the* B2C tenant**.
 Only in this case you can get tokens for **MS Graph API** resources, using the signed-in user's context.

 ## B2C and Application Permissions